 The Wellesley Free Library sponsors WellesleyESL, a program for people who live and/or work in Wellesley and for whom English is a second language.
 Dedicated volunteers provide beginning through advanced tutoring and classroom instruction to help develop language skills necessary for successful participation in the community.
-In this welcoming environment, students acquire language skills and an understanding of life in the United States through reading, writing, speaking and listening.
+Students acquire language skills and an understanding of life in the United States through reading, writing, speaking and listening in a welcoming environment.

 To participate, send an email to WellesleyESL Program Coordinator, Karen Evans: wellesleyESL@minlib.net